celinebrund/celinebrund.github.io/_pages/about.md

 About me
 ======
-I am interested in the intersectionality of human and natural systems, hydrology, geomorphology, sustainability, and environmental justice/services all through the use of Geographic Information Systems (GIS).
+I am interested in the intersectionality of human and natural systems, hydrology, geomorphology, natural resources, sustainability, and environmental justice/services all through the use of Geographic Information Systems (GIS).
+My interests are ever-expanding.

 As a dedicated data analyst, I firmly subscribe to the belief that stories form the essence of our professional journeys.
 While inherently subjective, these narratives shape the paths that lead us to our present vocations.
 I am confident that my skills and experience extend beyond the mere generation of data products; they serve as a powerful tool for crafting compelling stories that authentically represent and inspire communities.